Hurricane Carla: Aftermath

 Shortly after the storm, Vice President Lyndon B. Johnson, a lifelong resident of Texas, toured the devastation in the state and met with officials from 18 different counties, remarking that "as always, Texans are arising to a challenge...
 We have suffered hurricane, tornado, and floods, but we in Texas are a bold and brave people."
 After his report to President John F. Kennedy and Congress, $55 million was approved in aid for Texas, though Kennedy later requested an additional $65 million.
 President Kennedy issued a disaster declaration for Texas, allowing all jurisdictions in the state to apply for public assistance.
 The president also declared 6 parishes in Louisiana a disaster area.
 Helicopters deployed 88 United States Marines to Galveston to patrol devastated areas.
 A United States Navy task force composed of medical and construction work teams was also sent to the area.
 Members of the United States National Guard assisted refugees in returning to their homes and worked to prevent looting.

-Owing to the hurricane's intensity and destruction, the name Carla was retired and will never again be used for an Atlantic hurricane; the name was replaced by Carol in 1965.
+Owing to the hurricane's intensity and destruction, the name Carla was retired after his season, and will never again be used for an Atlantic hurricane.
+The name was replaced with Carol for the 1965 season.